wilsonmar/wilsonmar.github.io/_posts/2022-09-30-cloud-macos.md

 1. PROTIP: <a target="_blank" href="https://www.youtube.com/watch?v=8UqtMcX_kg0">As with other instance types</a>, define a Security Group using port 22 protocol TCP source <strong>your laptop's IP address</strong> (rather than 0.0.0.0/0 for just anyone, which is unsafe).

-1. Create a pem key (such as "malx-us-west-2.pem" in the example below).
+1. Create a pem key (such as "malx-us-east-1a.pem" in the example below).
-1. <tt>chmod 0400 malx-us-west-2.pem</tt>
+1. <tt>chmod 0400 malx-us-east-1a.pem</tt>
 1. Define an IAM role.

    ### Region?

-1. At the top upper-right, select Region "us-west-2" (Oregon), us-east-1, or us-east-2.
+1. At the top upper-right, select Region "us-east-1" (Oregon), us-east-1, or us-east-2.

-   PROTIP: At time of writing, region "us-west-1 (N. California)" does not support MacOS instances.
+   PROTIP: At time of writing, region "us-west-2" does not support MacOS instances.

    ### Dedicated Hosts